sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_2_clone_repository.md

 In order to run the local development environment as a Sourcegraph employee, you'll need to clone another repository: [`sourcegraph/dev-private`](https://github.com/sourcegraph/dev-private).
 It contains convenient preconfigured settings and code host connections.

-It needs to be cloned into the same folder as `sourcegraph/sourcegraph`, so they asit alongside each other.
+It needs to be cloned into the same folder as `sourcegraph/sourcegraph`, so they sit alongside each other.
 To illustrate:

 ```
 /dir